saldroubi/get_n_clean_data_course_project/codebook.md

 	Indicates if the row belongs to test data or train data.
 	1 means test data
 	2 means train data.

+The following variables map to the original features names (or function values) in the original data set.
+The names were modified slightly due to limitation in R in naming variables.
+For example a dash "-" is not allowed in R for a variable name.

 tBodyAcc_mean___X -> tBodyAcc-mean()-X